-The final contributing factor in the \$(62.1)M change in net position is MSF's investment income.
-While the rates of return from the portfolio remained relatively constant throughout the two years shown above, MSF had significantly more unrealized losses during 2018 than it did during 2017 due to market volatility.
-In addition, the amount of realized gains on the portfolio were larger during 2017 than 2018.
-A combination of these factors resulted in investment income being roughly \$(68.5)M less in 2018 than in 2017.
+The final contributing factor in the \$92.9M change in net position is MSF's investment income.
+While the rates of return from the portfolio remained relatively constant throughout the two years shown above, MSF had significant unrealized gains during 2019 and significant unrealized losses during 2018 due to market volatility.